xoften/labsetup/README.md

 - Chocolatey is no more used and basic tools like git or notepad++ are no more installed by default (as chocolatey regulary crash the install due to hiting rate on multiples builds)
 - ELK is no more installed by default to save ressources but you still can install it separately (see the blueteam/elk part)
 - Dragonstone vm as disapear and there is no more DC replication in the lab to save resources
-- Wintefell is now a domain controler for the subdomain north of the sevenkingdoms.local domain
+- Wintefell is now a domain controler for the subdomain dev of the labb.local domain

 ### Space use
 - the lab take environ 77GB (but you have to get the space for the vms vagrant images windows server 2016 (22GB) / windows server 2019 (14GB) / ubuntu 18.04 (502M))
 - the total space needed for the lab is ~115 GB (and more if you take snapshots)

 ### Start / Setup
-The default domain will be **sevenkingdoms.local**, on the subnet 192.168.56.1/24 and each machine has only been allocated with 1CPU and 1024MB of memory.
+The default domain will be **labb.local**, on the subnet 192.168.56.1/24 and each machine has only been allocated with 1CPU and 1024MB of memory.
 If you want to change some of these performance settings you can modify the Vagrantfile.

 To have the lab up and running this is the commands you should do: